Home CPE Acceptance EA EA Inactive Status

 • Pay the renewal fee every 3 years

-CPE requirements while on inactive status
+• No CPE is required while in inactive status

 Eligibility to maintain NAEA membership